1242035/spree/guides/src/content/api/addresses.md

 GET /api/v1/orders/1/addresses/1?order_token=abcdef123456
 ```

-The `order_token` parameter will work for authorizing any action for an order address within Spree's API.
+The `order_token` parameter will work for authorizing any action for an order address within Viauco's API.

 ### Response